hgraph-io/hedera-walletconnect-utils/README.md

 In short, it uses the Hedera javascript SDK to build transactions, serialize them, send "them over the wire" to wallets for processing and return responses back to dApps.

-A message could be on of:
+A message could be one of:

 - a Hedera network response
 - an error message